OldManUmby/Sundered-Shadows/Manuscript/04 Gameplay/01 Gameplay.md

 ## Actions

 Typically, most character actions do not require dice rolls; these are non-combat actions considered mundane.
-However, anytime a character is challenged, attacks, attempts something new, `performs a feat`, casts a spell, or the outcome of an action is in question, and a degree of success or failure must be ascertained, the gamemaster will request an action check.
+However, anytime a character is challenged, attacks, attempts something new, `performs a feat`, casts a spell, or the outcome of an action is in question, and a degree of success or failure must be ascertained, the shadowmaster will request an action check.

 An action check is generally not considered a solitary action.
 There are exceptions, but most often, an action check is a series of short, quick attacks and maneuvers, an action performed under stress or requiring extreme exertion, or a complex undertaking where a degree of concentration is needed, all under a single action check by a character.